eslint/rfcs/designs/2023-test-rule-errors/README.md

 A few ways we could solve these issues with approach #2:

-1. Fix #1: Do string matching on the ESLint helper text in the exception message to determine if it's one of the relevant exceptions to convert and return as a message.
+1. Fix #1: Do string matching on the ESLint helper text in the exception message, or possibly the exception class name, to determine if it's one of the relevant exceptions to convert and return as a message.
 It could help to prefix the exception message with an error code for easier and less-brittle string matching.
 Note that this fix requires manually stripping the ESLint helper text, which is also brittle, but workable.
 The code would be similar to Fix #2 but with string matching instead of relying on `err.messageForTest`.

 2. Fix #2: Add a property to the relevant exceptions `err.messageForTest = '...';` at their source and then use this property to determine if it's one of the relevant exceptions to convert to a message and what the message should be.
 This is more robust than string matching, but the downside is we have to add a custom property to some exception objects, and it requires the source of these exceptions to have awareness of the rule tester, which is not ideal.
 Example code: